About Music Printing History

 In 2001, Reyna began the search for tools and equipment used for printing music.
 At the same time, he began researching the history of music printing and publishing.
 As a result of this extensive search, he has been able to acquire numerous devices and machines, some of which are extremely rare.

 In the summer of 2007, Reyna began to sift through the information he had gathered.
-He designed a website, improved upon it, and added narration for each page.
+He designed a website and improved upon it.
 An online museum was born.
 He continues to gather and add information to the website and plans to make it the number one online museum for the history of music printing.

 The museum welcomes any additional information, pictures, tools, and equipment that can be added to the website.
 If so, please contact us.